Interstate Wildlife Violator Compact

-The Interstate Wildlife Violator Compact (IWVC) is a United States interstate compact (an agreement among participating states) to provide reciprocal sharing of information regarding sportsman fishing, hunting, and trapping violations and allows for recognition of suspension or revocation of hunting, fishing, and trapping licenses and permits in other member states resulting from violations concerning hunting, fishing and trapping laws in order to prevent poaching across state lines.
-All 50 US states are members of the compact.
+The Interstate Wildlife Violator Compact (IWVC) is a United States interstate compact (an agreement among participating states) that provides for the reciprocal sharing of information regarding sportsmen's fishing, hunting, and trapping violations.
+The compact allows for recognition of suspensions or revocations of hunting, fishing, and trapping licenses and permits in other member states resulting from violations of hunting, fishing, and trapping laws, to prevent poaching across state lines.
+As of 2025, all 50 US states are members of the compact.

-Illegal activities in one state can thus affect a person’s hunting or fishing privileges in all member states.
-The IWVC obligates members to report wildlife violation convictions to Compact members, gives the members the capability to honor each other's suspensions, and provides the method to exchange violator data between member states.
+Illegal activities in one state can thus affect a person's hunting or fishing privileges in all member states.
+The IWVC obligates members to report wildlife violation convictions to other Compact members, enables members to honor each other's suspensions, and provides a mechanism for exchanging violator data between member states.
 A conviction in one Compact member state may cause them to be barred from participating in hunting, fishing, and trapping in all member states, at the discretion of each state.